 Hopscotch Heaven

 Use painter’s tape to create a hopscotch grid on the floor.
 It’s an easy way to bring the playground indoors and let everyone relive their childhood games.
+If you prefer taking the fun outside, try some fun chalk ideas on the driveway.

 Shape Shuffle